-Moreover, this wonderful herb has got an important place in Ayurveda.
-Hence different medicines are prepared, with black pepper as the main component.
+This wonderful herb has got an important place in Ayurveda.
+Different medicines are prepared, with black pepper as the main ingredient.

-Undoubtedly, these medicines give positive results in most of the patients.
+Undoubtedly, these medicines give positive results in most ailments.

 Black pepper everything to know- medicinal properties.

-- Definitely, we can use it as an effective remedy for respiratory disorders.
+- We can use it as an effective remedy for respiratory disorders.
 Preferably, mixed with ginger and pure organic honey.

 - Of course, consuming moderate quantities of pepper, can prevent indigestion.
 Surely, the intake of black pepper that we add in dishes, can meet our needs.

 - Piperine, the alkaloid present in black pepper has got many health benefits.
 For this reason, it is widely used for making medicines.
 Mostly, for the treatment of life style diseases like hypertension, diabetes etc.

 - Besides, it can slow down the premature aging of the brain.

 - In a like manner, its anti-inflammatory properties help reducing arthritis with joint pain and swelling.

 - For tooth ache as well as our oral health in general, we can use its preparations.